 |60 minutes/80 minutes for reserved candidates|

-The information regarding SSC syllabus for the CHSL exam is given below.
+The information regarding the SSC syllabus for the CHSL exam is given below.

-The Staff Selection Commission syllabus for CHSL exam is again similar to the one in SSC CGL and CPO exam.
-Given below is the brief of SSC exam syllabus covered in the CHSL examination.
+The Staff Selection Commission Syllabus for the CHSL exam is again similar to the one in SSC CGL and CPO exam.
+Given below is the brief of the SSC exam syllabus covered in the CHSL examination.

 SSC CHSL Syllabus for Tier I

 |General Intelligence/Reasoning||Quantitative Ability||English Language||General Awareness|

 |Logical Reasoning||Computation of Whole Number, Decimal and Fractions, Relationship between numbers.||Reading Comprehension||History|

 |Ranking/Direction/Alphabet Test||Simple Interest & Compound Interest & Surds & Indices||Para Jumbles||Geography|